 Look for strong, adjustable straps (nylon webbing is a smart choice) and well-reinforced seams.

-Bags made of quilted fabric are often favored by gift givers, but heavy-duty, moisture-resistant nylon or microfiber is more practical, especially if you’re planning to have more than one child and you want the bag to go the distance.
-You’ll also want a diaper bag that’s as washable inside as it is out since things have a tendency to spill from both directions.
-Some manufacturers continue to offer “ baby colors” – pastels and light-colored prints.
-But dark shades are less likely to show stains and wear.
+Bags made of quilted fabric are often favored by gift givers, but heavy-duty, moist-resistant nylon or a microfiber is far more practical, especially if you’re planning to have more than one child and you want the bag to go the distance.
+You’ll also want to consider a daily diaper bag that’s as washable inside as it is out since things have a tendency to spill from both directions.
+Many manufacturers today offers pastel colors and prints, however darker shades are now getting popular and mostly preferred as it is slackly to show stains and wear.
 And if you go for a purposes after your diapering days are over-assuming it has held up well enough.

-Easy-to-access, zippered exterior compartments, which can function as a wallet and as storage for things you constantly need (like tissues and pacifiers), are a convenient plus.
+Always choose diaper bag that can hold anything you wants to put inside.
+This entails accessible pockets, both interior and its exterior, and must be zippered so you can easily access the things you quickly need without take it off or putting your baby down.
 Make sure the zippers are heavy duty so they’ll hold up.
-Clear vinyl or mesh pockets inside can stow diapers, wipes, and other baby gear, although they’re not absolutely necessary.
+Mesh or clear vinyl pockets inside may be use stow diapers, wipes, and other baby gear, although they’re not absolutely necessary.
 Some bags have an internal zip PVC bag for wet items.
 But too many pockets can be confusing – which on did I put her toy in? – and a diaper bag should make your life easier, not more compacted.
 In general, sportier style bags (think backpacks) tend to have lots of inside and outside compartments.
 Designer bags tend to be relatively simple with just one or two inside pockets, perhaps none on the outside.